 The SDP is intended to support timely decisions to assess the risk significance of findings generally within a timeframe consistent with quarterly updates of the Action Matrix (described in IMC 0305, “Operating Reactor Assessment Program”) portion of the performance assessment component of the ROP.
 The overall SDP timeliness metric is 255 days from the date of initial identification.
 The process milestone for the end of the 255-day timeliness metric is the issuance of the final significance determination letter after timely completion of a Regulatory Conference or review of a licensee written response.
 Additional information on the SDP timeliness metric is described in IMC 0307, Appendix A, “Reactor Oversight Process Self-Assessment Metrics and Data Trending.”
 Additional information regarding other process milestones can be found in IMC 0609, Attachment 5, “Inspection Finding Review Board.”

 Achieving SDP timeliness using best available information requires that NRC staff effectively receive information from a licensee, starting when a potential finding is identified.
+Exhibit 1 to this IMC contains guidance to help with the determination of whether information is best available relative to the current state of knowledge.
 In addition, maintaining public credibility requires timely public notification of the existence of a potentially significant finding and identification of the staff’s preliminary basis for potential significance.
 When appropriate, preliminary SDP results should reveal what influential information is needed from the licensee that might change or confirm the preliminary decision.
 Because the SDP assesses licensee deficient performance that occurred in the past and is most often immediately corrected, SDP decisions may proceed, particularly in the case of risk-informed SDPs, with a degree of residual uncertainties that may be greater than those uncertainties considered acceptable for NRC licensing decisions which, for example, might affect the risk of the plant throughout its remaining lifetime.

 02.04 Inspection Planning